zfsonlinux/zfs-auto-snapshot/README.zfs-auto-snapshot.txt

 			fire the method script whenever they want - useful for snapshotting on system events.

- zfs/keep		How many snapshots to retain. "all" keeps all snapshots.
+ zfs/keep		How many snapshots to retain - eg. setting this to "4"
+			would keep only the four most recent snapshots.
+When each new snapshot is taken, the oldest is destroyed.
+If a snapshot has been cloned, the service will drop to maintenance mode when attempting to destroy that snapshot.
+Setting to "all" keeps all snapshots.

- zfs/period		How often you want to take snapshots
+ zfs/period		How often you want to take snapshots, in intervals
+			set according to "zfs/interval"
 			 (eg. every 10 days)

  zfs/snapshot-children	"true" if you would like to recursively take snapshots